 This is by far the most common username attempted by brute force attackers, whether or not the user exists.
 The chances of a successful brute-force attack on your website is astronomically higher simply by having a user with this username.

 WordPress has a built-in password strength meter, and it’s a pretty reliable way to know whether or not your password is secure.
 So make sure you pick a strong password.

 Periodically Change Your Password

-Changing your password from time to time makes it harder for someone to hack your managed hosted WordPress site.
+Changing your password from time to time makes it harder for someone to hack your WordPress site.
 Most people don’t implement this technique because it can be a pain in the neck to keep track of changing passwords, especially if you are managing multiple WordPress sites.
 Fortunately, there are a number of affordable password managers that make changing and managing multiple passwords a snap.
 So use one and keep one step ahead of the hackers.